Artificial Intelligence (AI)

 No AI Use

 Use of an AI Generator such as ChatGPT, MidJourney, DALL-E, etc. is explicitly prohibited unless otherwise noted by the instructor.
 Additionally, be aware that the information derived from these tools is often inaccurate or incomplete.
 It’s imperative that all work submitted should be your own.
 Any assignment that is found to have been plagiarized or to have used unauthorized AI tools may receive a zero and/or be reported for academic misconduct.
+[Provide reasoning for this stance and how it supports development of learning objectives in your course.]

 Option: Additional Examples